-There are few worse feelings for donors than being asked to give and give, again and again without ever getting some fresh air.
-I think we’ve all suffered through one of those long “are we they yet, are we there yet?” road trips.
-Now imagine that feeling, except instead you’re being asked to give your money, over and over.
-That could get old quick!
-You don’t necessarily want to make a hard ask every time you interact with your donors.
-You need to plan a donor communications lifecycle and prepare to connect with your donors year-round.
+There are few worse feelings than being asked to give again and again without some fresh air.
+I think we’ve all suffered through one of those long “are we there yet, are we there yet?” road trips.
+Now, imagine that feeling, except you’re being asked to give your money, over and over.
+That gets old fast!
+Don’t make a hard ask every time you interact with your donors.
+You need to plan for the donor communications lifecycle and prepare to connect with your donors year-round.

-Keeping in touch with your donors will help them develop a sense of loyalty and trust with your organization.
-Implementing the following strategies into your outreach with help donors understand that you see them as more than just a dollar sign.
+Keeping in touch with your donors helps them develop a sense of loyalty and trust with your organization.
+Implementing the following strategies into your outreach will help your donors understand that you see them as more than just a dollar sign.

 1. Send a New Donor Welcome Package

-You can send the elements of your welcome package to donors all at once to create a comprehensive packet.
-Another option is to send materials individually, so you can build a multi-touch strategy.
-Whether you decide on a welcome package or content pipeline, there are several things you will want to include in your outreach.
+You can send the elements of your welcome package to donors all at once to create a welcome kit.
+Or, send materials individually and build a multi-touch strategy.

 2. Thank Donors for Specific Gifts

 Don’t take the easy way out and send the same generic thank you to all your donors.
-You might save a few minutes now, but you will be leaving potentially thousands of dollars in donations on the table.
+You might save a few minutes now.
+But you could be leaving thousands of dollars on the table!

-Your thank you needs to feel special.
-When donors feel like you took the time to acknowledge them specifically, they will know their donation made a difference and will be more inclined to contribute the next time you make an ask.
+Use your data to create thank you’s that feel relevant and special for each donor.
+When donors feel like you took the time to acknowledge them specifically, they will know their donation made a difference and are more inclined to contribute the next time you make an ask.

 3. Inform Donors of Volunteer Opportunities